ElMassas/dotfiles/SECPrivacy.md

 #### User lvl

+User segreatation with admin and non admin account.
+Pretty standard

 #### Application lvl

+Was originally planning on using Santa from google but had a lot of issues getting it to work as expected, so moved on to BlockBLock

 ## Network

 #### DNS

-For DNS privacy and security I decided to go with NextDNS as an upstream DNS resolver, and UNBOUND as a local stub.
+For DNS privacy and security I decided to go with [NextDNS](https://nextdns.io/) as an upstream DNS resolver, and [UNBOUND](https://github.com/NLnetLabs/unbound) as a local stub.
 I am trying to enforce DNSSEC whenever possible.

 #### Hosts